-While this free crochet shrug pattern resembles the look of tapestry crochet, its Navajo-blanket-inspired design is actually made by switching colors mid-row using basic crochet techniques!
-Get the free crochet pattern below or purchase the ad-free, printable PDF with line-by-line graph instructions for $2.50 here.
+While this free crochet shrug pattern resembles the look of tapestry crochet, its blanket-inspired design is actually made by switching colors mid-row using basic crochet techniques!
+Get the free crochet pattern below or purchase the ad-free, printable PDF with line-by-line graph instructions here.

-I supposed it was probably my eight-year-old self then that knew the second I laid eyes on this Jeans yarn from Lion Brand that I was going to need to make some kind of southwestern crochet project.
-It’s no secret that I love boho crochet style and crocheting from graphs, so I decided to try combine the two ideas to sort of “paint” my vision with yarn.
+The second I laid eyes on this Jeans yarn from Lion Brand I knew I was going to need to make some kind of Urban Nomad Boho Bag.
+It's no secret that I love boho crochet style and crocheting from graphs, so I decided to try combine the two ideas to sort of "paint" my vision with yarn.

 While working on developing this pattern, one thing I knew for sure was that I didn't want to have 8,000 ends to weave in when I was finished.
 I'm always too excited to start my next project to bother with anything tedious like that.
 I'm guessing you might be able to relate?

 So, in the process of working on this, I learned a lot of lessons about how to change colors without actually cutting your yarn.
 I created a video tutorial on five quick tips for working the graph section of this pattern and minimizing your ends to weave in--because, you know, fewer ends to weave in means more crochet time.
 You can find the video below (right above the free pattern).

 In the printable pattern PDF for this pattern, I've included line-by-line written instructions for how many stitches to work in each color.
 This may be helpful if you aren’t inexperienced in reading a graph, just prefer to have written instructions or like to double check your work because you get lost in Netflix while you crochet.
 (Me too!)
 You can purchase the PDF here.

 (You can download the printable graph without the line-by-line instructions for free here.)

 And while you're getting excited for crochet sweater making, you might enjoy these free sweater patterns as well: